Voices

 Until that beautiful July day when I graduate, however, this will be my daily nightmare, my personal comedy of errors, my own "unique and enriching experience."

 J. Samuel Cook, a student at Alcorn State University, is interim editor-in-chief of the Campus Chronicle.
-He is a member of the Eta chapter of Omega Psi Phi Fraternity.
+He is a member of the Eta chapter of Omega Psi Phi Fraternity and wrote this at the request of Black College Wire.
 To comment, e- mail [email protected].
 We especially invite responses from members of the Alcorn State community.

 Posted March 12, 2007